 - Keep the grounded powder aside and grind the tomatoes to fine paste in the same mixie Jar.

 - Take a deep pan vessel.
 Add the powder and tomato paste to the vessel.Add 100 ml of water to it and start boiling.

 - Add salt, turmeric powder Chilli powder.

 - Boil till the raw smell of tomato is gone.
 It will take around 10 minutes.

 - Add more water according to your desired consistency.

 - Add coriander leaves and curry leaves.

 - Prepare the tadka with 1 tablespoon ghee, add mustard seeds, cumin seeds,Methi seeds.
+Add the tadka into the boiling Rasam.
 Boil for another 5 minutes

 - Squeeze one whole lemon before turning of the heat.